Qualys (NASDAQ:QLYS) Issues Q3 2021 Earnings Guidance

-Qualys (NASDAQ:QLYS) last issued its quarterly earnings data on Monday, August 9th.
-The software maker reported $0.79 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.68 by $0.11.
-The firm had revenue of $99.70 million for the quarter, compared to analyst estimates of $98.98 million.
-Qualys had a return on equity of 17.14% and a net margin of 17.67%.
-The business’s quarterly revenue was up 12.2% compared to the same quarter last year.
-During the same period last year, the company earned $0.74 EPS.
-Equities research analysts expect that Qualys will post 1.28 earnings per share for the current year.

-In other news, VP Bruce K. Posey sold 9,500 shares of the business’s stock in a transaction on Tuesday, July 20th.
-The stock was sold at an average price of $101.91, for a total value of $968,145.00.
-Following the completion of the transaction, the vice president now owns 90,367 shares in the company, valued at $9,209,300.97.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Sumedh S. Thakar sold 7,133 shares of the business’s stock in a transaction on Tuesday, June 15th.
-The stock was sold at an average price of $103.53, for a total value of $738,479.49.
-Following the completion of the transaction, the chief executive officer now owns 209,826 shares of the company’s stock, valued at approximately $21,723,285.78.
+In related news, VP Bruce K. Posey sold 9,500 shares of the stock in a transaction dated Monday, June 21st.
+The shares were sold at an average price of $104.25, for a total transaction of $990,375.00.
+Following the sale, the vice president now directly owns 92,867 shares of the company’s stock, valued at approximately $9,681,384.75.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Sumedh S. Thakar sold 7,133 shares of the firm’s stock in a transaction that occurred on Tuesday, June 15th.
+The stock was sold at an average price of $103.53, for a total transaction of $738,479.49.
+Following the completion of the transaction, the chief executive officer now directly owns 209,826 shares in the company, valued at approximately $21,723,285.78.
 The disclosure for this sale can be found here.
-Insiders have sold 43,599 shares of company stock valued at $4,422,790 in the last quarter.
-15.60% of the stock is owned by company insiders.
+Insiders have sold a total of 112,900 shares of company stock valued at $12,189,577 in the last three months.
+15.60% of the stock is currently owned by corporate insiders.

 Qualys Company Profile